nziokikevin/ketms/README.md

 ## Project Description.

 KeNTMS is a web application that deals with a transport management system.
-One is able to view the creat, add, view and delete data from the management system.
+One is able to create, add, view and delete data from the management system.
 The project is aimed to manage public transport saccos.

 ## Project setup instructions:
 1. Clone the project on your local machine from this repo : https://github.com/nziokikevin/ketms